-94 Field Inspection Sampling Protocol can be located on www.selfgenca.com.
+97 Field Inspection Sampling Protocol can be located on www.selfgenca.com.

-&lt;sup>95 Inspection may take place anytime during project's permanency period.
+Inspection may take place anytime during project's permanency period.

-Falsified, blank, or no submission of operational and performance data SGIP Online Application Database Operation Non-compliance with SGIP database Terms of Use Circumvention of application policies or procedures Developer Developer does not fully and/or accurately disclose Developer and ownership information Residential GHG Emissions Compliance Developers for Non-IOU Residential Customers Only: Failure to produce documentation regarding customers' systems, rates, and charge and discharge patterns upon request All Developers: If a Developer does not provide information within requested timeframe, they will receive an infraction.
+Falsified, blank, or no submission of SGIP Online Application Database Operation operational and performance data Non-compliance with SGIP database Terms of Use Circumvention of application policies or procedures Developer Developer does not fully and/or accurately disclose Developer and ownership information Residential GHG Emissions Compliance Developers for Non-IOU Residential Customers Only: Failure to produce documentation regarding customers' systems, rates, and charge and discharge patterns upon request All Developers: If a Developer does not provide information within requested timeframe, they will receive an infraction.
 Any Developer with more than two infractions are subject to a six-month suspension.
 An exception to the GHG emissions compliance enforcement actions can occur when a developer has declared bankruptcy or gone out of business, and provided that the CPUC has approved the exception through the disposition of a Tier 2 Advice Letter submitted by the PAs.
+For any new residential fleet that reports increased GHG emissions for two consecutive six-month periods, the Developer will be suspended for six months or until verified to be reducing GHG emissions, whichever is later.
+During which time, the Developer will also be required to bi-annually submit GHG emissions data for all projects in fleet until verified to be reducing GHG emissions.
+100 for one year.

-reducing GHG emissions.
-New Developers verified as having increased GHG emissions for submitting less than 90% of the meters of new fleet may be suspended for one year.
+New Developers verified as having increased GHG emissions for submitting less than 90% of the meters of new fleet may be suspended